classifyer/classifyer-data/CONTRIBUTING.md

-# When To Contribute

-Have you used mapping tools (such as ...) to map your literals to standard terms in a classification system?
-Did it take a lot of time to do all that work?
-Well, you can spare other researchers the pain by sharing your mappings with us.
-We'll host and integrate your mappings alongside thousands of other ones into our app and make it available for everyone to reuse in a matter of seconds!

 # How To Contribute

 If you have mappings that would extend the existing classification systems in this repository (located in the `mappings` directory) you can add your mappings to the appropriate file by following [contributing to an existing classification system](#contributing-to-an-existing-classification-system) guidelines.
 For adding mappings to a classification system that doesn't already exist in this repository, please follow [contributing to a new classification system](#contributing-to-a-new-classification-system).